foliant-docs/foliantcontrib.includes/README.md

 >    **Note**
 >
->    This parameter is required!
+>    Path parameter is required!
         Its absence will lead to incorrect operation Foliant.

 >    **Note**